imnotknow/redisblue/README.md

 Syncs all changes made to the DB by any means to the objects in memory.

+Object emits an event on an update from the DB.

 Currently only works with hashes.
+If there is interest I will add other data types.

 ## Installation